-As we settle in for the heart of the winter most of us don’t think too much about what is happening under the ice of our local lakes and rivers.
 While we can turn up the thermostat, or throw another log on the fire, fish and other aquatic animals are at the mercy of the elements.
-As coldblooded animals trout, and salmon, slow down when the water cools and, although warm water temperature in the summer are much more critical to fish survival, the winter months also bring their own special challenges.
+As coldblooded animals, trout, and salmon slow down when the water cools and, although warm water temperature in the summer are much more critical to fish survival, the winter months also bring their own special challenges.

 In the spring, summer and fall fish are constantly looking out for predators from the air or land.
 Kingfishers, osprey, herons, cormorants and eagles all fish.
-In the winter fish can forget about winged predators but the land based ones are still around.
+In the winter fish can forget about winged predators but the land-based ones are still around.
 I remember seeing a pile of fish scales on the ice of Giants Lake in Guysborough County where an otter had set up a feeding station.
-Whether it is on a lake or river the Red Cross recommends that you require a minimum of 15 cm( 6 in) of good ice for one person while a group of people will require a minimum of 20 cm(8in).
-Snowmobiles need 25 cm(10 in) of ice before they venture out.
+Judging by the number of scales it looks like he was having a pretty good winter.
+Mink are another predator that actively feed on fish during the winter.